danyaberezun/KEEPs/README.md

 This part is quite straightforward:

-1. If any of the types in the constraint is a type parameter, then just record a constraints.
+1. If any of the types in the constraint is a type parameter, then record a constraint.
-2. If any of the types is the temporal type variable, then record a bound for this variable.
+2. If any of the types is the temporary type variable, then record a bound for this variable.
    And generate new transitive constraints from this variable.
    (For new upper bound, generate constraints with all lower bounds and vice versa)
 3. If both of the types are simple types,